Login details under my account in the member portal lets you edit your email address used to login and also the password.

 I won’t be able to complete the Foundation Level Accreditation Program before my deadline.
 What happens now?

 Please get in touch!
 If you are unable to complete all program elements before the deadline due to illness, parental leave, secondment, unemployment, etc, your individual circumstances will be considered.

 Every attempt is made to ensure participants are not disadvantaged.
 For example, the three-year period for completing modules will be extended for people living in regions where modules are offered less frequently.

 The only cost associated with the Foundation Level Accreditation Program is the registration fee [link] for each module.
 There are no other program fees.
 When registering for a module, please observe Cancellation and Refund Policy.

-If you are an ARMS member you’ll receive emails about modules being delivered in your Chapter.
+If you are an ARMS member you’ll receive emails about modules curently available for delivery.
 Updated details are also provided on our website.
 If you are not an ARMS member, please contact ARMS for information about upcoming modules in your region.
 Members receive discounted registration fees so it’s worth considering becoming a member!

 A list of all upcoming modules can be viewed on our Events page (when available for registration).

 At the moment, all modules are delivered through face-to-face workshops.
 However, ARMS is currently developing some modules for online delivery.
 Keep up to date with the availability of online delivery by checking our website and joining our mailing list.

 If you are pursuing accreditation, then at least four of your modules must consist of face-to-face workshops.
 A fifth module can be completed online when the option becomes later in 2019.